 In 1965 a young science prodigy with mild asperger’s called Tim Scully took LSD for the first time.
 As the drug took effect, the boundaries of Tim’s reality began to break down.
 The usual feeling of separation between himself and the outside world melted away.
 A profound sense of connectedness with everyone and everything flooded his entire being.
 Suddenly a realisation struck him like lightning: if everyone took LSD and felt this deep connection with their fellow man and the planet as a whole then humanity might save itself from the clutches of war, pollution, civil rights abuses, gross social inequalities, and certain destruction.
 Tim made a commitment then and there to make enough LSD to turn on the world and bring about a new age of Peace and Love.

-Tim and his partner Nick Sand, the protagonists of my new feature documentary The Sunshine Makers, went on to make millions of doses of Orange Sunshine LSD – the most famous acid ever made – and fuelled the psychedelic explosion of the 1960s.
+Tim and his partner Nick Sand, the protagonists of my new feature documentary The Sunshine Makers, went on to make millions of doses of Orange Sunshine LSD – the most famous acid ever made – and fueled the psychedelic explosion of the 1960s.
 Tim even supplied the acid for the ‘Human Be In’ where Timothy Leary uttered the famous phrase “Turn On, Tune In, Drop Out” to thousands of misunderstood and disillusioned college kids.
 LSD would henceforth be a symbol of anti-establishment revolution and seemed destined to remain so forever more.

 Watch the trailer of The Sunshine Makers here: